NickCullen/vici/readme.md

 #Setup

 The engine relies on some submodules, so be sure to run the following commands after cloning the repo.
-- git submodule init
+- > git submodule init
-- git submodule update
+- > git submodule update

 You will also need to setup a few system env vars - don't worry this is easy!
-- Right click set.bat (or set.sh if you're not on windows) and run as admin
+- Right click setup.bat (or setup.sh if you're not on windows) and run as admin

 ## CMAKE

-The project using CMake to generate its project files (Visual Studio Solution, XCode project etc.) so make sure you install CMake.
-The GUI is pretty straight forward so this explains the cli setup.
+The project uses CMake to generate its project files (Visual Studio Solution, XCode project etc.) so make sure you install CMake.
+The GUI is pretty straight forward so the following setup instructions are for CMakes cli.

 ### Windows
 - > cd %VICI_HOME%